Cisco Snort

 So we started with Snort 2, even though Snort 3 has been out for a few years.
 Sort 2 has 4 primaries or, let’s say, essential components:

-2. Then we have the pre-processor, which is the secret sauce of Snort 2.
+2. Then, we have the pre-processor, the secret sauce of Snort 2.
 These are responsible for the normalization and assembly.
 Their primary role is to present data to the next component, the detection agent.

-3. The detection engine is where the Snort rules are, and this is where we process the rules against the traffic to observe.
+3. The detection engine is where the Snort rules are, and this is where we process the regulations against the traffic to observe.

 4. Log module.
 Based on the rules on traffic, if something is found, we have a log module enabling you to create a unified alert.